-The financial results of the Company and of the Group are set out on pages 46 to 75 of this report and in our opinion require no further comment.
-A review of the Group's results and performance of the business units is contained in the Chief Executive Officer's report on pages 20 to 22.
+The financial results of the Company and of the Group are set out on pages 44 to 75 of this report and in our opinion requires no further comment.
+A review of the Group's results and performance of the business units is contained in the Chief Executive Officer's Report on pages 18 to 20.